kensiprell/ktorio.github.io/quickstart/quickstart/docker.md

 WORKDIR /app
 ```

-These lines copy your packaged application into the Docker image and sets the working directory to where we copied it.
+These lines copy your packaged application into the Docker image and set the working directory to where we copied it.

 ```text
 CMD ["java", "-server", "-XX:+UnlockExperimentalVMOptions", "-XX:+UseCGroupMemoryLimitForHeap", "-XX:InitialRAMFraction=2", "-XX:MinRAMFraction=2", "-XX:MaxRAMFraction=2", "-XX:+UseG1GC", "-XX:MaxGCPauseMillis=100", "-XX:+UseStringDeduplication", "-jar", "my-application.jar"]
 ```

-The last line instructs Docker to run `java` with G10s GC, 4G of memory and your packaged application.
+The last line instructs Docker to run `java` with G10s GC, 4G of memory, and your packaged application.

-### Building and running the Docker image
+### Building and Running the Docker Image

 Build an application package: